What the Health Care Debate Still Gets Wrong

 25 Min read time

-A decade ago, Harvard surgeon Atul Gawande helped popularize the idea that health care spending is high because we use too much medicine.
-He was wrong: it’s the prices, and who pays them.
+Health care spending isn't high because we use too much medicine.
+It’s the prices, and who pays them.

 Priced Out: The Economic and Ethical Costs of American Health Care